Truth B. Told

-Born in Saginaw, MI, spoken word artist/poet/emcee/actor Truth B. Told (born Christopher Owens) is known for many things...but biting his tongue isn't one of them.
+Born in Saginaw, MI, spoken word artist/poet/emcee/actor Truth B. Told (born Christopher Owens) is known for many things.
+Biting his tongue isn't one of them.
 Witness just a few minutes of one of his critically acclaimed live performances, and you'll understand why.
-Truth's candid, pull-no-punches, call-it-like-he-sees-it style is one that resonates with audiences across color lines & age ranges, and has garnered accolades as well as the attention of fans across the nation as well as far overseas as South Africa and Tokyo.
+Truth's candid, pull-no-punches, call-it-as-he-sees-it style is one that has resonated with audiences across color lines & age ranges and has garnered awards and accolades from a fanbase that reaches to South Africa and Tokyo.
 He has opened for acts such as Floetry, Mint Condition, Musiq Soulchild, Bilal, Dwele, Chrisette Michele and Elle Varner, written a commercial for BET's Black History Moment and a pitch for companies who have appeared (and succeeded) on ABC's "Shark Tank".
-He has made TV appearances on VH1 & MTV, and has even appeared in film, including the independent film "How You Look To Me", starring Frank Langella ("Wall Street: Money Never Sleeps", "Frost/Nixon").
-Truth B. Told was awarded "Spoken Word Album of the Year" at the 2012 National Poetry Awards for his project "LTV2: The Death & Rebirth of Christopher Owens", as well as Spoken Word Artist of the Year in 2013.
+He has made TV appearances on VH1 & MTV, and has even made an appearance in an independent film "How You Look To Me" with acclaimed actor Frank Langella.
+Truth was awarded "Spoken Word Album of the Year" at the 2012 National Poetry Awards for his project "LTV2: The Death & Rebirth of Christopher Owens" as well as Spoken Word Artist of the Year in 2013.

-Never one to rest on his laurels or past accomplishments, he has completed work on a book, "Words I Remember", as well as his hip hop/jazz-infused spoken word project, "Oxymoronicotineverland" both released in June 2015.
+Truth has also completed work on a book, "Words I Remember", as well as his hip hop/jazz-infused spoken word project, "Oxymoronicotineverland" both released in June 2015.
 In fall 2015, Truth B. Told was also featured in Dove & Twitter's #SpeakBeautiful online campaign targeted at empowering women and challenging the societal standards of beauty.
-Truth B. Told currently is earning his MFA in Creative Writing at Wilkes University with a concentration in poetry and fiction, and runs Culture PHX, a community-focused business who has already made national headlines for their work with WNBA teams.
+Truth B. Told currently is touring while completing his MFA in Creative Writing at Wilkes University with a concentration in poetry and fiction, and runs Culture PHX, a community-focused business who has already made national headlines for their work with WNBA teams.